-The Warner Transportation Museum is proud to participate in the Flow Tuscaloosa project.
-Flow Tuscaloosa is an initiative to highlight the successful restoration of Hurricane Creek as inspiration to protect the resources of the Black Warrior River watershed and bring attention to environmental justice efforts in West Alabama.
-It’s being organized through the Selvage Collective and led locally by Jamey Grimes (UA, Art) and Dr. Julia Brock (UA, History).
+The Mildred Westervelt Warner Transportation Museum is excited and proud to collaborate with Flow Tuscaloosa, The Fashion Archive, and The Collaborative Arts Research Initiative (CARI) for Swimming Together, an initiative to highlight the successful restoration of Hurricane Creek as inspiration to protect the resources of the Black Warrior River watershed and bring attention to environmental justice efforts in West Alabama.
+It’s organized through the Selvage Collective and led locally by Jamey Grimes (UA, Art) and Dr. Julia Brock (UA, History).

 The museum is participating by hosting a custom exhibit titled Swimming Together and collaborating with artist Hannah Palmer of Atlanta, Georgia.
 Palmer works as an urban designer in Atlanta and is interested in the intersection of southern stories and urban landscapes.
 She is particularly interested in swimming pools and given the museum building’s original purpose and our location on the river, is a perfect fit for this collaborative project.
 Palmer writes about the intersection of southern stories and urban landscapes for venues like CNN, Art Papers, Atlanta Magazine, ATL Studies, and for urban design and planning projects around the world.
 A graduate of Agnes Scott College, she earned an MFA in creative writing from Sewanee: The University of the South.
 Flight Path is her first book.